Dublin – Douglas

 Ferries to Isle of Man

-The earliest Dublin Douglas ferry typically departs Dublin at about 10:45 and the last ferry usually leaves at 11:15.
+The Dublin Douglas ferry typically departs from Dublin at around 10:45.

-Currently, are not permitted to board ferries from Dublin to Douglas.
+Currently, you can not bring your pets on ferries from Dublin to Douglas.

 More routes than anyone else.